1. The gurobipy card game

 The goal for this exercise is to create a trivial Python script that I, as your examiner, will be able to run automatically.

 The result of this exercise is the URL to a (public!)
-GitHub repo that should have the following characteristics:
+GitHub repo that should have the following files in the root of the repository:

 -